Deployed Works Guide

 Use this on Deployed Works

 A provider needs to map a support workflow before an automation phase.
 The buyer shares anonymised tickets, process notes, a read-only sandbox and a weekly decision call.
-Production access is held back until the deployment phase is approved.

 Template